mahtin/tinyGS-antenna-map/README.md

 ### Specifying user for each run

-If you choose, you specify your user-id manually on each command below.
+If you choose, you specify your user-id manually on each command run.
+See the `-u` option  below.

 ## Plotting your antenna map